mapbox/cpp/glossary.md

 It is intended to cover terms needed to understand:

--   compilers
--   build systems
+-   compilers and build systems
 -   library design
 -   binary distribution
 -   key performance and debugging topics